bspalmieri/Quakerville/README.md

 The purpose of this **repository**:
   1. To familiarize myself with GitHub in all its glory.
   2. To keep my research methods transparent and easily accessible.
+  3. To host the code for what will eventually be the digital component of my dissertation (see the **Beehive** folder)

 What to Expect
 ==============